integrii/wormhole/README.md

 ![Wormhole Icon](https://raw.githubusercontent.com/integrii/wormhole/master/icon.png)

-Very fast and simple [go](https://golang.org) program that transparently proxies any raw TCP connection from one TCP socket to another.
-The wormhole destination is the same every time and specified by flags at startup time.
+Very fast and simple [go](https://golang.org) program that transparently proxies incoming TCP connections to a specified ip:port.
+The TCP destination is the same every time and specified by flags at startup time.
+Fun for all kinds of things.

-## installation
+## installation (go 1.16+)
-`go get -u github.com/integrii/wormhole`
+`go install github.com/integrii/wormhole`

 ## usage